Links on Android Authority may earn us a commission. Learn more.

 Stand sizes

-If you’re not going to mount your new TV on a wall, you’ll also need to take some stand measurements.
-Some stands are placed squarely in the middle under a TV’s frame, while others are located towards the outside edges.
-Some stands can push the height of a TV by as much as three inches, which is sometimes a deliberate decision to make room for a soundbar.
+If you’re not going to mount a new TV on a wall, you’ll also need to take stand measurements.
+Some stands are placed squarely under the middle of a TV’s frame, while others are located towards the outside edges.
+In some instances stands can push the height of a TV by as much as 3 inches, which may be a deliberate decision to make room for a soundbar.

 Using specs or a tape measure, check the height of a TV with its included stand setup, and compare that against your table or entertainment center.
-It’s recommended that you have at least two inches of space between your TV and any framed space in an entertainment center — that includes the depth of your TV.
+It’s recommended that you leave at least 2 inches of room between your TV and any framed space in an entertainment center — otherwise, it’s going to be difficult to grab and reposition your set, never mind trying to connect cables.

 Related: The best soundbar deals